0LNetworkCommunity/libra-framework/docs/key_rotation.md

 2) you are claiming an account from someone else.

-This requires two steps where the first current owner will assign one of your existing on-chain accounts as authorized to rotate keys for the account being claimed.
+This requires two steps where the current owner (Alice) will first authorize an existing account of the new owner (Bob) to rotate keys for the account being claimed.
+The Bob will have two accounts at the end of the process, and the prior owner, Alice, will have none.

-## CASE 1 Rotate Keys on Your Wallet
+## CASE 1: Rotate Keys on Your Wallet

-You will be prompted for a mnemonic TWICE.
+You will be prompted for a mnemonic twice.
 But theses should be DIFFERENT mnemonics.

-The first mnemonic is to create a client to sign and send a transaction to blockchain.
+The first mnemonic is for your current credentials which will be decprected.
+It is used to sign and send the rotation transaction to blockchain.

-Then you will be prompted for what NEW mnemonic you would like to be using for that account going forward.
+In the process you will be prompted for the NEW mnemonic you would like to be using going forward.

 Additionally, you can expect the CLI tool to ask you to confirm this operation twice in the process.